sharminshanta/beginner-python-project/README.md

 # beginner-python-project
-It' a very initial level python project to solve the basic problems.
+It's a very basic-level python project to solve the basic problems.